Dr.-Ing. Stefan Schulte is Associate Professor at TU Wien.

 Stefan is a member of the Institute of Electrical and Electronics Engineers (IEEE), Gesellschaft für Informatik (GI), and Deutscher Hochschulverband.

 Stefan's research strives to provide the means to process (big) data from, within, and beyond the Internet of Things (IoT).
-For this, Stefan investigates and applies mechanisms from the field of elastic computing.
+For this, Stefan investigates and applies methods and mechanisms from the fields of data engineering and elastic computing.
 The proliferation of these technologies enables both small-scale and large-scale smart environments and systems for smart cities, smart energy grids, and smart factories.
 A special focus is on Quality of Service (QoS) and Quality of Experience (QoE) aspects.
 He has made several important contributions to the fields of elastic stream processing, elastic processes, and fog computing.
 More recently, he has also made some first contributions to the fields of data provenance and runtime verification, applying blockchain technologies for this.

 While Stefan's research results are generally applicable, a special focus is on the manufacturing industry, e.g., in the projects CREMA, ADVENTURE, FORA as well as the Doctoral College Cyber-Physical Production Systems, and smart mobility, e.g., in the project SIMPLI-CITY.